 - You have a bleeding disorder.

-- You cannot, or do not want to, use another procedure to remove a skin cancer.
+- You can't, or don't want to, use another procedure to remove a skin cancer.

 How Well It Works